kshutkin/rollup-extras/plugin-html/README.md

 Optional, boolean, default: true.

 Defines if the plugin should use this.emitFile or should just write it to disk.
-Option can be ignored in setup with multiple rollup configs.
+The option can be ignored in setup with multiple rollup configs.

 ### useEmittedTemplate

 Optional, boolean, default: true.

 Defines what the plugin does if it finds a file with the expected file name in the bundle.
-By default it will be used as a template.
+By default, it will be used as a template.
 Templates provided through the template option should be of higher priority to the plugin.

 ### conditionalLoading

 Optional, boolean, default: undefined.

-Defines if plugin adds `nomodule` attribute for non modular js chunks.
-By default it is done only if we have `es` outputs in one of the bundles processed by the plugin.
+Defines if the plugin adds `nomodule` attributes for non-modular js chunks.
+By default, it is done only if we have an `es` output in one of the bundles processed by the plugin.
 Also plugin values `iife` outputs higher than `umd` and if we have both filters out `umd` ones.
-This can be changed only by providing custom `assetFactory`.
+This can be changed only by providing a custom `assetFactory`.

 ### injectIntoHead